-Shortcut: If you are just looking for quotes, they will be shown right away by filling out the form on the left or above (mobile) this article.
+Shortcut: If you are just looking for quotes, they will be shown right away by filling out the form on the left.
 To learn more about obtaining life insurance after having bariatric surgery, please continue reading.

 Quick Summary: You can get approved for life insurance after a weight loss surgery such as gastric bypass.
 Complications will need to be minimal and typically a period of at least 6 months (often 12) must have passed.